 - Geographic location,

 - Websites from which you came to us,

 - Websites that you visit from our site.

-We collect such technical information in so-called "log files", so that you can display our website correctly and we can identify the causes of any technical problems, for the technical optimization of our websites and for the purpose of the security of our computer systems and networks.
-For these purposes, our legitimate interest in the processing of data according to art.
-6 § 1 lit. f GDPR.
+We collect such technical information in so-called “log files”, so that you can display our website correctly and we can identify the causes of any technical problems, for the technical optimization of our websites and for the purpose of the security of our computer systems and networks.
+For these purposes, we have a legitimate interest in the processing of data according to Art.
+6 para.
+1 s.
+1 lit. f GDPR.